souluran/datalearn101/DE-101/Module2/README.md

 copy returns from 'your_path_to_file/returns.txt' with delimiter '|' header;
 ```

-## Write SQL for analyzing the superstore data
+## 3. Analyzing superstore dataset using SQL-queries
 This [SQL script](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/superstore_queries.sql) includes some metrics and insigths about orders, returns, sales, profit, products and customer.
 - Total Sales
 - Total Profit